elightup/slim-seo/README.md

 **How meta title tag is generated?**

-WordPress already has this featured!
+WordPress already has this feature!
 All we need to do is add theme support for `title-tag`.
 By default, the title tag will have the following format:

 For homepage: Site title - Site description
 For single page or post: Page/Post title - Site title